Record £1.13 billion VCT fundraising in 2021/22: the numbers…

 Archived article: please remember tax and investment rules and circumstances can change over time.
 This article reflects our views at the time of publication.

-As a result, all the most popular offers were filled well in advance of the end of the tax year.
-Overall, 13 of the year’s 22 offers (comprising 20 of the 30 individual VCTs raising funds) were fully subscribed before 5 April 2021.
+The most popular offers filled well in advance of tax year end.
+Overall, 13 of the year’s 27 offers were fully subscribed by the end of March 2022.

-Play the animated chart to show the overall amount raised by VCT offers that opened in 2020-21, compared to the previous two tax years:
+Play the animated chart to show the overall amount raised by VCT offers that opened in 2021/22, compared to previous tax years:

 How much did each VCT offer raise?

-Here is a data visualisation of the VCT offers that opened this year.
-Play the animated chart to show how the different offers progressed and ended up:
+Here is an animated chart of the VCT offers that opened during the tax year.
+See how the different offers progressed and where they ended up:

 Largest amounts raised